Sunday, March 22, 2026

 On Sat.
 I did get the shelf down (as in the photo) and even did some painting.
 I managed to get one of the bookcases started by Sat. evening and then finished it up on Sunday.
 One thing I did this time, which I almost never do is install the anti-tip hardware that anchors it to the wall, in case the cats try to jump up again!

 I really had planned to finish the second one on Sunday, but really didn't feel that well.
-I was getting some strange sort of vertigo and was dizzy when I stood up; I actually fell over once or twice while walking!
+I was getting some strange sort of vertigo and was dizzy when I stood up; I actually swayed and nearly fell over once or twice while walking!
 That was very disconcerting, and I decided I just needed to go to bed.

 I feel much better, and I managed to get most of the books onto the shelves.
 (The objet d'art on the top is by Vancouver artist Vanessa Lam.)